pankajjha/pj-scraper/README.md

 1. **Memory and CPU**.
 Necessary to launch multiple browser instances.
 2. **Network Bandwith**.
 Is not often the bottleneck.
 3. **IP Addresses**.
 Websites often block IP addresses after a certain amount of requests from the same IP address.
 Can be circumvented by using proxies.
 4. Spoofable identifiers such as browser fingerprint or user agents.
-Those will be handled by **se-scraper**
+Those will be handled by **pj-scraper**

 #### Concurrency Model

-**se-scraper** should be able to run without any concurrency at all.
+**pj-scraper** should be able to run without any concurrency at all.
 This is the default case.
 No concurrency means only one browser/tab is searching at the time.

 For concurrent use, we will make use of a modified [puppeteer-cluster library](https://github.com/thomasdondorf/puppeteer-cluster).